tomasfarias/Pygists/README.rst

 Usage
 -----

-To get all your gists with embed links:
+To list all your gists with embed links use :code:`ls`:

 ::

-  $ pygists -u your_username -t path/to/token.txt --get
+  $ pygists ls -u your_username -t $GITHUB_TOKEN

   tomasfarias's GitHub Gist: 6d83bf247790b4116f0575ee230cc4d0 'Just a second test'